STANDARD REQUEST Utility Marks

 A standard request has a 2 business day notification.
 This notification excludes weekends and holidays.
 Idaho Code requires utilities be notified no less than 2 business days and no more than 10 business days from the planned excavation date.

-Effective July 1, 2003, Locate Requests are only valid for 3 weeks following the day of the request.
-Excavators need to call back and update their request to keep ticket active.
+Effective July 1, 2003, Locate Requests are only valid for 21 days following the day of the request.
+Excavators need to call back and update their request to keep a ticket active.

 Caller requests a meet with all locators at one date/time (usually 2 business days from the call) to go over excavation plans.
 To expedite your request, pre-mark the area of dig site in white, and supply a copy of the map for each locator.
 If the locate request area is extensive an additional 2 business days may be needed for locating.